Consensys/doc.quorum-key-manager/docs/Tutorials/JsonRPCProxy.md

 # Connect to the JSON-RPC node proxy

-This tutorial walks you through connecting to the JSON-RPC node proxy and signing an Ethereum transaction using Quorum Key Manager.
+This tutorial walks you through connecting to the JSON-RPC node proxy and signing an Ethereum transaction using Quorum Key Manager as remote and secure storage for your wallets.

 ## Prerequisites